Antebellum Plantation Home, Greene County, GA Old Plantation Home, Greene County, GA

 Greene County, Georgia

 The Georgia General Assembly established Greene County, Georgia on 3 February 1786 from the northern portion of Washington County.
-It was named in honor of Gen. Nathanael Greene, the hero of the Revolutionary War among the Southern colonists.
-From the time of its creation, Greene County was a literal battle zone as the Oconee War raged for the county's first decade, 1786–1796.
-The General Assembly set the western border of Greene County as the Oconee River, the boundary between the Creeks and the State of Georgia according to two recent treaties.
-Many Creeks questioned the validity of the treaties and refused to accept the loss of their lands east of the Oconee, including Greene County.
-This made the new county a hotly-contested border region between the Creek Nation and Georgia.
+It was named in honor of Gen. Nathanael Greene, the celebrated Revolutionary War commander in the Southern theatre.
+From its creation, Greene County became an active conflict zone as the Oconee War raged from 1786–1796.
+The General Assembly set the county's western border at the Oconee River, the line established by two recent treaties between Georgia and the Creeks.
+Many Creeks, however, questioned the treaties' validity and refused to accept the loss of their lands east of the Oconee, making the new county a hotly contested border region between the Creek Nation and Georgia.

-The village of Greensborough was designated as the county seat in 1787, and later that year, a war party of Creeks attacked the settlement in November 1787 and burned the wooden courthouse and a few cabins.
-Throughout the next decade, groups of Creeks conducted numerous raids on white farms across the county.
-They intentionally steered clear of killing white settlers, an act that would prompt retribution by the Americans.
-Instead, groups of warriors focused on stealing horses, cattle, hogs, and other livestock from settlers in attempts to drive the whites from the region.1
+The village of Greensborough was designated as the county seat in 1787, and later that year a Creek war party attacked the settlement, burning the wooden courthouse and several cabins.
+Over the next decade, Creek warriors carried out numerous raids on white farms across the county.
+They deliberately avoided killing white settlers–an act that would have provoked swift American retaliation–and instead focused on stealing horses, cattle, hogs, and other livestock in an effort to drive the whites from the region.1

 Some Early Settlers of Greene County, Georgia